-Figure 7.1 displays the empirical convergence rate depending on the rounding parameter α , for a fixed value of the smoothing parameter $\tau=0.1$ that ensures a sufficiently accurate approximation of the Wasserstein distance gradients and hence of the Riemannian descent flow.
+Fig. 7.1, top, displays the empirical convergence rate depending on the rounding parameter α , for a fixed value of the smoothing parameter $\tau=0.1$ that ensures a sufficiently accurate approximation of the Wasserstein distance gradients and hence of the Riemannian descent flow.
+Fig. 7.1, bottom, shows the interplay between minimizing the smoothed energy E{τ} (1.4) and the rounding mechanism induced by the entropy H (5.5) in $f{\tau,\alpha}$ (5.6).
 Less agressive rounding in terms of smaller values of α leads to a more accurate numerical integration of the flow using a larger number of iterations, and thus to higher quality label assignments with a lower energy of the objective function.
 This latter aspect is demonstrated quantitatively in Section 7.2.
-Overall, the total number of iterations is significantly smaller than the number of iterations which first-order methods of convex programming require for solving the LP relaxation [LS11].
 For too small values of the rounding parameter α , the algorithm does naturally not converge to an integral solution.